 A resident of Vernon, British Columbia, Ryan is an automotive mechanic by trade.
-His passion for diesels started in 2016 after he finished studying heavy duty machinery in a trade school.
-“After I finished studying and working on heavy duty mechanics, I left the gas world behind,” he said.
+His passion for diesels started in 2016 after he finished studying heavy-duty machinery in a trade school.
+“After I finished studying and working on my heavy-duty mechanic courses, I left the gas world behind,” he says.
 “No more small-block Chevys for me!”

-Ryan’s appreciation for Bowties faded, however.
-“I did the work on the truck, deleting the emissions stuff and tuning the engine,” he explained.
+Ryan’s appreciation for Bow Ties faded, however.
+“I deleted the emissions stuff and tuned the engine,” he explains.
 “But after the transmission started acting up, I took it in for service and was treated poorly by Chevy.
 I figured it was time to make the switch to another brand.”

 Ryan gave Ford a shot, but he didn’t like it.
-“I didn’t like how they drove stock,” he said.
+“I didn’t like how they drove when it was stock,” he states.
 “The ride quality was not great.
 The aluminum cab on a steel frame just felt loose or something.
 I heard they rode better with coilover shocks, but I didn’t want to pay all that money right out of the gate to have better ride quality.
-So Ram was what I ended up with.”
+So the Ram 3500 is was what I ended up with.”

 As his first order of business, Ryan upgraded the stance of White Widow.
-“I bought a four-inch BDS Suspension lift kit, some mud flaps from Trigger Industries, and Fuel Triton wheels with Fuel Off-Road Gripper M/Ts,” he said.
+“I bought a 4-inch BDS Suspension lift kit, some mud flaps from Trigger Industries, and Fuel Triton wheels with Fuel Off-Road Gripper M/Ts,” he says.
 “That was the start of it all.”

-From there, Ryan made the change to the lower part of the truck with its distinguished valance lighting.
-“It took me all of one morning to get everything in there,” he said.
+From there, Ryan made an addition to the lower part of his Ram 3500 with its distinguished valance lighting.
+“It took me all of one morning to get everything in there,” he states.
 “I measured the holes in the air dam and then drilled them out.
-Then I installed nine lights into the air dam and ran them off of the DRL signal that went to the headlights.
+Then I installed nine lights and powered them off the DRL signal that went to the headlights.
 I was really happy with how they turned out.”

 Just like that, Ryan was well on his way to cloning a half-sized 18-wheeler into his Cummins dually.
 Nighttime photos of the truck really do justice to Ryan’s handiwork and the amount of time and effort he put into this modification.
 But the valance lights weren’t the only modification he did to the exterior.

 In the bed, Ryan crafted and installed his own custom-built dual stack exhausts, adding one more dimension of 18-wheeler-ness to White Widow.
-“That took a weekend to get done,” he explained.
-“I have a metal bender at my house that I fed sheet metal through, and I shaped the stacks into octagons.
-Then I welded them up and had them powder coated white to match the rest of the truck.”
+“That took a weekend to get done,” he explains.
+“I have a metal bender at my house that I fed sheetmetal through, and I shaped the stacks into octagons.
+Then I welded them up and had them powder-coated white to match the rest of the truck.”
 In between the stacks, he installed a headache rack and rigged up large Pro Comp HID lights to shine out ahead at night.

 With the looks department taken care of, White Widow was now a sight to see.
 But what about its driving characteristics?
 In that department, Ryan opted to stay stock with the 6.7-liter Cummins inline-six and six-speed automatic transmission.
 He also left the axles alone with their 4.10:1 gear ratio.
 What he did do, however, was modify the tuning and delete the EGR system.

-With these mild upgrades to the engine, Ryan is pleased with how White Widow drives now, but he knows he can always go bigger.
-“At some point I want to try out a different turbo compressor wheel,” he said.
+With these mild upgrades to the engine, Ryan is pleased with how White Widow now drives, but he knows he can always go bigger.
+“At some point, I want to try out a different turbo compressor wheel,” he says.
 “Fueling is also something I’d like to try.
 Maybe an upgraded CP4 and a FASS kit.
 And it couldn’t hurt to get a cold air intake kit as well.”

-Inside, Ryan has grown accustomed to the Longhorn trim it came with and has no plans to change it.
-“It’s comfortable and plush, just the way I like it,” he commented.
-“About the only thing it needs is extra subwoofer for the sound system.
+Inside, Ryan has grown accustomed to the Longhorn trim in his Ram 3500 and has no plans to change it.
+“It’s comfortable and plush, just the way I like it,” he comments.
+“About the only thing it needs is an extra subwoofer for the sound system.
 Other than that, it’s perfect the way it is.”

 What was it that motivated Ryan to finish White Widow?
-He’ll tell you it was the “point of no return.”
-“Once I put those initial modifications in and deleted the EGR, there was no going back,” he said.
+He’ll tell you it was his perceived point of no return.
+“Once I put those initial modifications in and deleted the EGR, there was no going back,” he says.
 “I knew I couldn’t get money back out of it, so I had to keep going.”